mangiruben/Haplotype-population-analysis-of-pf-MSP1-in-Malaria/README.md

-Haploype populatio analysis of *pf*MSP1 in Malaria
+Population analysis of *pf*MSP1 in Malaria
 ================
-Reuben
+Reuben Yaa
 21/08/2022

 ## Background